Nheko-Reborn/nheko/README.md

 The motivation behind the project is to provide a native desktop app for [Matrix] that feels more like a mainstream chat app ([Riot], Telegram etc) and less like an IRC client.

+### Note regarding End-to-End encryption

+Currently the implementation is at best a **proof of concept** and it should only be used for testing purposes.

 ## Features

 Most of the features you would expect from a chat application are missing right now